vatlab/sos/doc/sos_format_v1.md

 #!/usr/bin/env sos-runner
 #fileformat=SOS1.0
 #
-# Other overal comments such as
+# Other overall comments such as
 #    License
 #    change log
 #